Hiring and Paying Foreign NationalsSkip to content Skip to main navigation

 HR processes employment documents.
 For more information, contact your HR representative or the HR office at x3175 or www.tc.edu/hr.
 If you are not certain whether a potential employee has the proper immigration status for that employment, please check with OIS at x3939 or firstname.lastname@example.org.

 Foreign independent contractors (consultants), like employees, may not work in the U.S. unless they have visas or work authorizations permitting such work and legally are qualified as independent contractors.
 If you wish to treat a foreign national as an independent contractor, please submit a completed Independent Contractor Questionnaire (ICQ) form to the Office of General Counsel at least three weeks before the individual is to arrive at TC.
 The ICQ form must be accompanied by an appropriate Visa and should also include completed IRS Form 8233. (see “Taxes” below) Additional lead time is necessary to ensure that we can comply with all immigration regulations.
 Immigration law provides limited options for independent contractors.
 Please contact the Office of the General Counsel at email@example.com or X6637 before hiring a foreign independent contractor.

 Taxes and Why they Matter to TC as well as to Foreign Nationals

 Employees should submit the form 8233 to the Office of Human Resources.
 Netra Macon, firstname.lastname@example.org can answer questions.
-For independent contractors and those to be paid honoraria, please submit the Form 8233 along with either a RICA form or the International Honoraria form to the Office of General Counsel.
+For independent contractors and those to be paid honoraria, please submit the Form 8233 along with the International Honoraria form to the Office of General Counsel.
 In the absence of a valid Form 8233, TC must withhold taxes from any compensation or honoraria to be paid to the foreign national.

 Last updated: September 29, 2015